abhiwand/atk/doc/source/appendix_application_conf.rst

     metastore.connection = ${intel.analytics.metastore.connection-postgresql}

     # This allows the use of an in memory data store.
-    # Restarting the rest server will create a fresh database and any
+    # Restarting the REST server will create a fresh database and any
     # data in the h2 DB will be lost
     //metastore.connection = ${intel.analytics.metastore.connection-h2}